openxc/vi-firmware/docs/config/write-examples.rst

     openxc-control write --name my_openxc_measurement --value 42 --log-mode stderr

-Translated Boolean Signal Write Request
+Named Boolean Signal Write Request
 =======================================

 We want to send a single boolean value to the VI, and have it translated back